 The most popular rolling backpacks for kids are Rockland (the most affordable) J World New York Kids (for a more sturdy, water-resistant bag), J World New York Sunrise, and JanSport Driver 8 Core Wheeled Backpacks (larger size, more expensive, good option for bigger kids).

 2. Buy the right backpack when a rolling pack isn’t possible

 If your school doesn’t allow rolling backpacks, you’ll want to pay close attention to this tip.
 The right backpack is one that is light on its own, has multiple compartments to evenly distribute weight, and comes with padding on both the straps and the back.

 Ideally, it also comes with a waist belt.
 Just keep in mind that most high school kids won’t use the belt because it’s not “cool.”
 Still, it’s a good option for those who actually will wear it.

-For preschoolers I love the Skip Hop Toddler Backpack because it is super light, and the perfect size for a small child.
+For preschoolers, I love the Skip Hop Toddler Backpack because it is super light, and the perfect size for a small child.
 They also come in super fun designs, my daughter’s favorite is the Unicorn.
-Great options for bigger kids are the Macbag School Backpack, the High Sierra Curve Lightweight and Compact Student Backpack, and the JanSport Agave that is a large backpack with a waist strap.
+Great options for bigger kids are the Macbag School Backpack, the High Sierra Curve Lightweight and Compact Student Backpack, and the JanSport Agave which is a large backpack with a waist strap.

 3. Ask for the online version of textbooks

 Now that you have the best possible backpack, it’s time to figure out what we can leave out of it to lighten the load.
 The first thing that needs to go: textbooks!
-Some schools are already using online version.
+Some schools are already using the online version.
 For those that aren’t, ask your child’s teachers about access codes so you can at least use them at home.
 Just following this tip alone can slash your child’s backpack weight down to virtually nothing.